Colgate takes on Lafayette in Patriot League Championship game - WTOP News

 Hamilton, New York; Wednesday, 7:30 p.m.
 EST

-BOTTOM LINE: The Colgate Raiders and the Lafayette Leopards meet in the Patriot League Championship.
+BOTTOM LINE: The Colgate Raiders take on the Lafayette Leopards in the Patriot League Championship.

 The Raiders are 17-1 against Patriot League opponents and 8-7 in non-conference play.
-Colgate ranks fourth in the Patriot League with 24.1 defensive rebounds per game led by Tucker Richardson averaging 4.6.
+Colgate is the top team in the Patriot League with 38.8 points in the paint led by Keegan Records averaging 11.5.

 The Leopards are 7-11 against Patriot League teams.
-Lafayette allows 65.2 points to opponents while being outscored by 2.8 points per game.
+Lafayette is 1-0 when it turns the ball over less than its opponents and averages 10.9 turnovers per game.

-TOP PERFORMERS: Richardson is shooting 45.0% and averaging 13.8 points for the Raiders.
-Oliver Lynch-Daniels is averaging 2.6 made 3-pointers over the last 10 games for Colgate.
+TOP PERFORMERS: Tucker Richardson is shooting 45.0% and averaging 13.8 points for the Raiders.
+Records is averaging 14.2 points over the last 10 games for Colgate.

-Leo O’Boyle is averaging 11.7 points for the Leopards.
-CJ Fulton is averaging 1.6 made 3-pointers over the last 10 games for Lafayette.
+CJ Fulton is averaging 10.4 points, 5.1 rebounds, five assists and two steals for the Leopards.
+Josh Rivera is averaging 14.2 points and 6.2 rebounds over the past 10 games for Lafayette.

 LAST 10 GAMES: Raiders: 9-1, averaging 80.2 points, 33.2 rebounds, 20.8 assists, 7.6 steals and 2.6 blocks per game while shooting 52.5% from the field.
 Their opponents have averaged 66.8 points per game.